Fredrik Krogstad

-Fredrik Krogstad (born 6 June 1995) is a Norwegian professional footballer who plays as a midfielder for Danish 1st Division club Hvidovre.
+Fredrik Krogstad (born 6 June 1995) is a Norwegian professional footballer who plays as a midfielder for OBOS-ligaen club Stabæk.

 He played youth football for Vestli, Lyn and Lørenskog.
 In 2013, he made his senior debut for Lørenskog, and signed with Lillestrøm ahead of the 2015 season.
 He made his first-team debut in April 2015 against Start.

 He spent the first half of the 2016 season on loan in Ullensaker/Kisa.

 After leaving Stabæk at the end of 2023, Krogstad remained a free agent until 2 April 2024, when he joined Polish Ekstraklasa club Korona Kielce on a three-month contract.
 He made his debut ten days later in a 1–0 away loss against Warta Poznań.

 In September 2024, Krogstad joined Danish 1st Division club Hvidovre.